bhaney/pennbot/README.md

 ## Adapters

-Adapters are the interface to the service you want your hubot to run on, such as Campfire or IRC.
+Adapters are the interface to the service you want your hubot to run on, such as Campfire or IRC or Mattermost.
 There are a number of third party adapters that the community have contributed.
 Check [Hubot Adapters][hubot-adapters] for the available ones.